ChromeUniverse/Personal-website/posts/freelancing.md

 Since I almost entirely using Node.js to develop my bots, this was also a nice opportunity to practice deploying Node.js aps quickly.
 In practice, this means:
 - Installing Node.js and NPM with [nvm](https://github.com/nvm-sh/nvm) instead of using packages managers like Ubuntu's `apt`
 - Using `.gitignore` to exclude local environment variables (`.env`) and configuration files (`config.json`) from version control
-- Using said configurating files or environament variables to store sensitive information (like API secrets and auth tokens) and basic runtime/initialization parameters.
+- Using said configuration files or environment variables to store sensitive information (like API secrets and auth tokens) and basic runtime/initialization parameters.
 - Using JSON files as databases (yes, I'm not joking - say what you want, I don't give a damn) and fixing any issues with data persistence in production should they arise
 - Using [PM2](https://pm2.keymetrics.io/) to run the bots and using it to monitor/log the bot's activity (this helped **a lot** with debugging issues in production!)